 2. Get a letter of support: Once you have confirmed an OHSU PI to be your mentor, secure a Letter of Support from them.
-This letter should detail how specifically your Faculty Mentor will assist you with your long-term career development.
+This letter should detail two specific elements:

 3. Apply: Follow instructions for completing the application online and uploading required documents (see below).

 4. Interview: After reviewing your application, we will reach out to confirm whether you will continue in the selection process.
 If you are selected for an interview, we will schedule a time to meet by skype with you and your OHSU mentor to discuss the Fellowship.
 After review by our Research Diversity Advisory Committee we will contact you with our final decision.
 Typically the committee review process will require a couple of weeks.

 If you meet the following guidelines, you are eligible to apply for the OFDIR program:

 Priority is given to applicants who have obtained their Ph.D. (or are soon to defend) and are not currently OHSU trainees (e.g., grad students or postdocs)

 - Individuals with postdoctoral training experience looking to establish an independent academic research career